Correia-jpv/fucking-awesome-angular/README.md

 * [ngx-i18n-extract-regex-cli](https://github.com/Celtian/ngx-i18n-extract-regex-cli) - Tool for extracting translations from Angular app using regex.
 * [ngx-translate-version](https://github.com/Celtian/ngx-translate-version) - Angular module that provides version to your language files.
 * [ngx-signal-translate](https://github.com/adamcsk1/ngx-signal-translate) - A signal-driven translation service.

+#### Module Federation

+* [@module-federation/core](https://github.com/module-federation/core) - Module Federation is a concept that allows developers to share code and resources across multiple JavaScript applications.
+* [ng-dynamic-mf](https://github.com/LoaderB0T/ng-dynamic-mf) - Truly dynamic modules at runtime with Module Federation.
+* [module-federation-plugin](https://github.com/angular-architects/module-federation-plugin) - Module Federation allows loading separately compiled and deployed code (like micro frontends or plugins) into an application.
+This plugin makes Module Federation work together with Angular and the CLI.
+* [webpack-module-federation-with-angular](https://github.com/edumserrano/webpack-module-federation-with-angular) - Guide to learn about Webpack Module Federation with several Angular code demos.
+* [vite-module-federation-angular-test](https://github.com/Seifenn/vite-module-federation-angular-test) - This repository tests the [@module-federation/vite](https://github.com/module-federation/vite) with Angular and AnalogJS, based on the work done in [brandonroberts/angular-vite](https://github.com/brandonroberts/angular-vite).
+It also tests a host with AnalogJS to test SSR.
+But now the module federation plugin is not compatible with SSR.
+* [angular-microfrontend-demo](https://github.com/gioboa/angular-microfrontend-demo) - Module Federation Vite + Angular is now possible.
+* [mfe-crossframework](https://github.com/igorhms/mfe-crossframework) - Module Federation project with Angular Host, Cross-framework remotes and without Nx.
+* [backbase-micro-frontends](https://github.com/Backbase/backbase-micro-frontends) - Proof of concept showcasing how legacy apps (widgets) can work together with newer apps (journeys) via Module Federation.

 #### Monorepos